Email Queue Explained: Fix Delivery Delays In 2026

 Provider limits

 Mailbox providers actively push back when traffic looks unsafe or too fast.
 Google defines “bulk senders” as those sending more than 5,000 messages to Gmail addresses in one day, and introduced stricter requirements and enforcement starting in 2024.
+You can learn more about these requirements in our compliant email delivery guide.

 This matters because once you cross provider thresholds, your mail is more likely to be throttled or deferred.
 That shows up as queue growth.